Variety pack

 Longberry

-Description: Not directly a varietal, but a sorted seed classification among Ethiopian landraces
+Description: Not directly a varietal, but a sorted seed classification among Ethiopian landraces.

 Where it’s often found: Ethiopia, Harar region